zaki9501/monad-build-showcase/README.md

 ### Vercel (Recommended)
 1. Connect your GitHub repository to Vercel
 2. Add environment variables in Vercel dashboard
-3. The `vercel.json` file is already configured for client-side routing
-4. Deploy automatically on push to main branch
+3. Deploy automatically on push to main branch

 ### Other Platforms
 The app can be deployed to any static hosting platform: